MENTORSHIP AWARDS Cultural & Artistic Responses to Environmental Change

 Floods and forest fires, storms and disappearing species: the climate crisis is being felt everywhere around the globe.
 Artists and cultural practitioners are responding to the crisis, engaging their communities, proposing inventive solutions and imagining alternative futures.

-The Mentorship Awards for Cultural & Artistic Responses to Environmental Change bring together 12 mid-career artists and cultural practitioners from around the world in a year-long interdisciplinary programme.
+The Mentorship Awards for Cultural & Artistic Responses to the Environmental Crisis bring together 12 mid-career artists and cultural practitioners from around the world in a year-long interdisciplinary programme.
 They are supported by four mentors as well as their peers and work at accelerating their engaged community-based practices addressing environmental issues.

 The group is guided by: scientist and gender diversity advocate Brigitte Baptiste; Etcétera Collective formed by Federico Zukerfeld & Loreto Garín Guzman and artist and academic Serkan Taycan.